You stay at home, so what do you actually do?

 - Good strategy, a prepared plan is a key to less stressful days.
 Thank you Captain Obvious.
 Moms do that regular basis.
 What else would we use those gorgeous planners for?!

 - Building the team.
 Literally, you built some team members.
 No?
 Too cheesy?
-Ok, so let’s talk hiring the babysitter, choosing the pediatrician, etc. You’re building the village that helps you raise your kids.
+Ok, so let’s talk hiring the babysitter, choosing the pediatrician, etc. You’re building a village that helps you raise your kids.

 - Company culture and values – hopefully, you’re deciding on this one together with hubby, but the truth is, as a stay at home mom, you are there on the spot executing this stuff.
 You are on double duty here, you’re both the manager and customer service.